AmanyMuhammad34/github-slideshow/_posts/0000-01-02-AmanyMuhammad34.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our AmanyMuhammad34's slide!"
 ---
-This is AmanyMuhammad34's slide
 Use the left arrow to go back!